Uncomfortable? Maybe a little. Necessary? Depends.

 To this, they’ll probably say, “I know, dad!” with an equal look of embarrassment and resentment for bringing it up.

 But then, you should say, “Yeah, you probably do know that.
 But what you don’t know is that, while you’re drunk or high you won’t know how stupid you are.”

-The point is communicating to them that the choice to use addictive chemicals is ultimately theirs.
+The point is to communicate to them that the choice to use addictive chemicals is ultimately theirs.
 You can share the stories that strike home this point most effectively.
 What’s more, you can relate how the choice you made messed things up so much for you.

 Determine appropriateness, context, and take age and comprehension into consideration.